MileHacker Logo

 • Water Sports: Limited direct options within the city.
 Nearby coastal some areas could present sea kayaking or fishing charters.

-• Stand-Up Paddleboarding: Is available in certain coastal areas.
+• Stand-Sup: Available in some coastal areas.
 Check local vendors for Gear and lessons.

 • Cycling: Routes along rivers and coastal areas.
-Bicycle rentals are available in Mojiko for leisurely district exploration.
+Bicycles can be rented in Mojiko for leisurely district exploration.

 • Mountain Biking: Opportunities exist in hills surrounding the city; dedicated facilities may be limited.